DeepBrainChain/DBC-Wiki/docs/en/dbc-cloud-cybercafe/diskless-netboot-server.md

 sudo python3 home.py
 ```

 As long as you execute the `sudo python3 home.py` command in the `DBC-CloudCyberCafe/plotly/` directory of the project code, you can start the console program of the diskless service, and then enter `http://localhost:8050/` in the browser to access the console.
-Don't forget to replace `localhost` with the IP address of the diskless server.
+Don't forget to replace `localhost` with the IP address of the diskless netboot server.

 After opening the diskless console in the browser, you need to fill in some settings on the `Setting` page.